Meghan and Harry branded ‘disaster tourists’ after LA wildfires ‘photo op’

-Meghan Markle and Prince Harry branded ‘disaster tourists’ after photo with LA wildfire victims, claims star
+Meghan Markle and Prince Harry ‘disaster tourists’ after photo with LA wildfire victims, claims star

 ‘Meghan Markle and Harry are no better than ambulance chasers,’ said ‘Family Ties’ star